nodeshift/nodeshift/README.md

 <!-- For more on writing openshift templates, [see here](https://docs.openshift.org/latest/dev_guide/templates.html#writing-templates) -->

+### Project Archive

+A user can specify exactly what files would like nodeshift to include to the archive it will generate by using the files property in package.json.

+If a user does not use the files property in the package.json to filter what files they would like to include, then nodeshift by default will include everything except the **node_modules**, **.git** and **tmp** directories.

+Nodeshift will also look for additional exclusion rules at a .gitignore file if there is one.
+Same thing with a .dockerignore file.

+If both ignore files are present,  nodeshift will union them together and use that.

 ### API

 Along with the command line, there is also a public API.
 The API mirrors the commands.